Cozy apartment with bed on the floor, burgundy walls, plants, bookshelf

 5. Keep the people you love close

-An easy way to create a happy home away from home is to fill it with photos of your friends and family.
+An easy way to create a happy home away from home in your college dorm or apartment is to fill it with photos of your friends and family.
 Having family photos around reminds us of our loved ones, and they also remind us of important moments in our lives and the lives of the people we love, such as graduations, weddings, or birthdays.
 Displaying these memories in your apartment can help you feel close to home, even if your school is far away.

 6. Ditch the heavy curtains